josephsl/wintenApps/readme.md

 ## Mail

 * When reviewing items in messages list, you can now use table navigation commands to review message headers.
+Note that navigating between rows (messages) is not supported.
 * When writing a message, appearance of at mention suggestions are indicated by sounds.

 ## Maps